Leyla-A/Health-Analytics/README.md

-## Health Analytics Logistic Regression to Guide Treatment for Diabetes Patients
+## Health Analytics: Logistic Regression to Guide Treatment for Diabetes Patients

 **Abstract** - Diabetes, which affects millions of lives worldwide, is a chronic disease that requires constant monitoring and clinical